-18.2.1 Contractor must prepare a hazardous materials list before the materials arrive on site.

-18.2.2 The use of hazardous materials on Company premises requires consultation with the Company.

-18.2.3 Contractor must maintain the most current SDS sheets provided by manufacturers and distributors of the material.

-18.2.4 Contractor must label all hazardous materials entering the premises.
-All labels must be intact and legible utilizing the new Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

-18.2.5 Contractor shall inform personnel of the hazardous materials associated with the work they perform, and communicate hazards where work is being conducted.

-18.2.6 Storage cabinets must be marked in conspicuous lettering: FLAMMABLE - KEEP FIRE AWAY.

-18.2.7 Unless otherwise specified by AHJ, regulations require that flammable and combustible liquids be stored:

-- In a quantity insufficient to produce an explosive atmosphere if inadvertently released. - More than 100' / 30.4m away from an underground shaft. - Away from the air intake of ventilation system, an internal combustion engine, or the fire box of a fired heater or furnace. - Only in containers approved to NFPA standards, CSA Standard B376-M1980 (R1998), "Portable Containers for Gasoline and other Petroleum Fuels" or ULC Standard C30-1995, "Containers, Safety".
+- 18.2.1 Contractor must prepare and provide to the Company Facility Manager or EHS, a hazardous materials list including the quantity, planned use of, storage of, and duration the material will be onsite before the materials arrive on Company premise. - 18.2.2 The use of hazardous materials on Company premises requires consultation with the Company.
+Per- and polyfluoroalkyl substances (PFAS) containing substances or products are not to be used or stored on Company projects or sites without prior written consent of the Company. - 18.2.3 Contractor must maintain the most current SDS sheets provided by manufacturers and distributors of the material. - 18.2.4 Contractor must label all hazardous materials entering the premises.
+All labels must be intact and legible utilizing the new Globally Harmonized System of Classification and Labeling of Chemicals (GHS). - 18.2.5 Contractor shall inform personnel of the hazardous materials associated with the work they perform, and communicate hazards where work is being conducted. - 18.2.6 Storage cabinets must be marked in conspicuous lettering: FLAMMABLE KEEP FIRE AWAY. - 18.2.7 Unless otherwise specified by AHJ, regulations require that flammable and combustible liquids be stored: - In a quantity insufficient to produce an explosive atmosphere if inadvertently released. - More than 100' / 30.4m away from an underground shaft. - Away from the air intake of ventilation system, an internal combustion engine, or the fire box of a fired heater or furnace - Only in containers approved to NFPA standards, CSA Standard B376-M1980 (R1998), "Portable Containers for Gasoline and other Petroleum Fuels" or ULC Standard C30-1995, "Containers, Safety".